jmpurtle/Router/examples/todoList/README.md

 License
 =======

-Object Router has been released under the MIT Open Source license.
+To Do List example has been released under the MIT Open Source license.

 The MIT License
 ---------------